DrBeef/Quake2Quest/README.md

 Welcome to the first (and only I believe) full 6DoF implementation of the Quake 2 Engine in VR.

-This is built solely for the Oculus Quest VR HMD and will *not* run on any other device.
+This is built solely for the Oculus Quest 1 and 2 VR HMDs and will *not* run on any other device.

 The easiest way to install this on your Quest is using SideQuest, a Desktop app designed to simplify sideloading apps and games ( even beat saber songs on quest ) on Standalone Android Headsets like Oculus Quest and Oculus Go.
 It supports drag and drop for installing APK files!